1 - 2022 | Ultimate Marketing Group

 7- Scan and double check – Before launching the site again, a full local scan should be done.
 Tools like WP Scan command line tool and SonarQube can help.
 If no infected files are found, then launching the site is safe.
 If infected files are still found, the process starting with replacing core files should be repeated.

-8- Launching the site – Zipping the freshly scanned files, upload them to the web hosting.
+8- Launching the site – Zipping the freshly scanned files, uploading them to the web hosting.
 Remove the ‘Under Maintenance’ page files and unzip your clean files.
 Replace the database as well with the clean one, even if it wasn’t infected.
 Open and inspect the entire site from the visitor’s perspective.

 9- Securing your site – Following a hack, you will want to increase security.
 Using a plugin such as Wordfence or Sucuri will help you scan your site from within the WordPress backend.
 Passwords for all users should be reset and make sure to use strong passwords.